-Ms. Binks is a Jackson-based camerawoman, producer and director based in Jackson, Wyoming.
+Ms. Binks is a camerawoman, producer and director based in Jackson, Wyoming.
 She has ten years of experience on independent documentary films and television series, working both nationally and internationally.
-Ms. Binks television includes A&E’s Intervention, ABC’s New York Med, and National Geographic’s Southern Justice and Rocky Mountain Law.
+Her television includes A&E’s Intervention, ABC’s New York Med, and National Geographic’s Southern Justice and Rocky Mountain Law.
 Much of her independent filmmaking focuses on social justice issues.
-Binks is most proud of the awarding-winning film Africa’s Daughters and the Right to Know/Right to Decide series produced for Oxfam America about the clash between extractive industries and indigenous peoples.
+Ms. Binks is very proud of the awarding-winning film Africa’s Daughters and the Right to Know/Right to Decide series produced for Oxfam America about the clash between extractive industries and indigenous peoples.

 Mr. Ciulla is an independent filmmaker who was born and raised in Jackson, Wyoming.
 After receiving his BA from Montana State University in Media and Theatre Arts, he returned to Jackson to work for Brain Farm Digital Cinema.
 At Brain Farm, he focused on post-production for clients such as MTV, RedBull Media House, NBC and National Geographic.
 He has collaborated frequently with Ms. Tennican and was a cameraman for the award-winning and nationally distributed JenTen Productions’ documentary, Far Afield: A Conservation Love Story.
 He is passionate about stories originating in his hometown.